Campanology: Method ringing

 Ringing in English belltowers became a popular hobby in the late 17th century, in the Restoration era; the scientific approach which led to modern method ringing can be traced to two books of that era, Tintinnalogia or the Art of Ringing (published in 1668 by Richard Duckworth and Fabian Stedman) and Campanalogia (also by Stedman; first released 1677; see Bibliography).
 Today change ringing remains most popular in England but is practiced worldwide; over four thousand peals are rung each year.

-Dorothy L. Sayers's mystery story, The Nine Tailors (1934) centres around change ringing of bells in a Fenland church; her father was a clergyman.
+Dorothy L. Sayers's mystery novel The Nine Tailors (1934) centres around change ringing of bells in a Fenland church; her father was a clergyman.

 Russian Orthodox bellringing

 The bells in Russian tradition are sounded by their clappers, attached to ropes; a special system of ropes is developed individually for every belltower.
 All the ropes are gathered in one place, where the bell-ringer stands.
 The ropes (usually all ropes) are not pulled, but rather pressed with hands or legs.
 Since one end of every rope is fixed, and the ropes are kept in tension, a press or even a punch on a rope makes a clapper move.

 The Russian Tsar Bell is the largest extant bell in the world.